Aeromexico plane crashes in Mexico's Durango state, close to airport

-MEXICO CITY (Reuters) - An Aeromexico plane crashed in the northern state of Durango on Tuesday, television images showed, with the state’s governor saying the accident happened close to an airport.
+MEXICO CITY, July 31 (Reuters) - An Aeromexico plane crashed in the northern state of Durango on Tuesday, television images showed, with the state’s governor saying the accident happened close to an airport.

 The Mexican airline wrote in a post on Twitter that it was aware of reports of a crash in Durango and was seeking to verify the information and obtain details.